 Epilepsy.
-Following the classic ketogenic diet seems to be beneficial for various types of drugresistant epilepsy disorders.
-Less restrictive ketogenic diets, such as the modified Atkins diet, may be similarly effective.
+Following the classical ketogenic diet seems to be beneficial for various types of drugresistant epilepsy disorders.
+Less restrictive ketogenic diets seem to be less effective.

 Details: Numerous low-quality clinical and observational studies suggest that following the ketogenic diet for at least 2 weeks reduces seizures in some patients with medication-refractory epilepsy.
 Most research has been conducted in children